 If the code compiles but fails to upload on an R1 or R2 Arduino Uno, you’re seeing an obscure bug in the board’s bootloader when dealing with very large programs.
 There are a couple of workarounds for this:

-FIX 2: Update the bootloader on the older Uno using these directions.
+- FIX 2: Update the bootloader on the older Uno using directions on Arduino.cc.
 A second Arduino is required during the upgrade, and there’s a small risk of “bricking” your R1/R2 board, so this option is best left to advanced users.

 - You'll now need to edit the Gutenbird sketch to match all your particular settings.
 First, copy and paste the four authentication strings from your Twitter application page to the corresponding spots in the software, keeping the quotes around them.
 The order of these strings in the code does not match the order on the Twitter form — be sure to copy each to the correct position!